 "I think this settles it.
 Our football team will not be winning this game.
 Just like last year…and the year before…and the year before."
 Nicholas said in an annoyed tone.

-"Our team sucks" a baritone player named Liam said with a scowl.
+"Our team sucks," a baritone player named Liam said with a scowl.
 Liam stood a few inches taller than Nicholas and had a mess of black hair on his head and had a great deal of freckles on his face.
 He had a more muscular build than Nicholas, but was still fairly skinny.

 "Not really, they're good.
-It's just that some teams get lucky, or are just better."
-Nicholas reasoned.
+It's just that some teams get lucky, or are just better," Nicholas reasoned.

 "I can see that."
 Liam said with a laugh.

-Nicholas started laughing too and said "At least the band is good, that's all that really matters."
+Nicholas started laughing too and said, "At least the band is good, that's all that really matters."

-"So true." a trumpet player named Judith said walking up to the two teens.
+"So true," a trumpet player named Judith said walking up to the two teens.
 Judith was shorter than Nicholas by a good few inches, with dark-skin and short dark hair.
 She grabbed Liam's hand and rested her head on his shoulders.
 Liam looked at his girlfriend with an affectionate smile.

 The group watched as the other team got the ball.
 The player with the ball dashed through all of the Bradburn Football players and scored yet another touchdown with two seconds left on the clock, as though to prolong their agony.
 The band members all groaned as one, unaware of what horrors lay in wait for them.

 The man stood at the top of a flight of stairs, looking down at the complicated machines with a grin.
-Attached to the machines was a series of rocks that glowed red and blue, giving off a wicked aura.
+Attached to the machines was a series of rocks that glowed blue, giving off a wicked aura.

-Ununpentium…the scared element capable of raising the dead.
+The scared element capable of raising the dead.

-Five hundred corpses were on dissection tables, ready-made Zombies awaiting the element's powers.
+Five hundred corpses were on dissection tables, ready-made zombies awaiting the element's powers.
 For over fifty years, he had lived in the shadows, gathering his resources and the keys to revenge.
 He had spent all this time, slowly gathering his strength and power.
 This would be necessary to enact his grand plan.
 A scheme of sorts that would change the world forever.